About the School

 - To ground all the activities of SGISD in transdisciplinary education, training, research, and service.
 All these elements combine to apply theory and evidence-based research to practice.
 The knowledge the school produces is translated and disseminated to all communities affected by the issues in question.

-What careers will SGISD students engage in?
+What careers do SGISD graduates engage in?

-Graduates will be trained to take on leadership roles in a variety of fields.
+Our graduates are trained to take on leadership roles in a variety of fields.
 Here are some examples of how a SGISD graduate could put his or her degree to use:

 - Running a women's shelter in an underserved rural community in the U.S.